 January 23, 2018

-The Site Search report provides you the information about what your visitors search for on your internal search engine (if you have one on your website).
+The Site Search report shows you what people search for on your website using the internal search engine (if you have one on your site).

-Tracking internal searches is a great way to learn more about what your audience is looking for or what they have trouble finding without using the search engine.
-It may lead you to reorganize your website’s layout or the website’s map.
-It can also point you toward new content ideas, to meet your visitors’ needs and expectations, and positively change their experience on your website.
+Tracking internal searches is a great way to learn what your visitors are looking for, or what they have trouble finding without the search engine.
+Knowing that you can change the website’s layout or map.
+By looking at keywords you can get ideas for new articles and other content that will be helpful for your customers.

 Learning the most popular keywords among your visitors is just one part of this report.
 The other part is seeing where they went to using the search results.
 The Pages Following a Site Search report will show you websites most frequently visited after all the searches.

 If you want to find out which keywords lead to each of these websites, you can use the Transitions report and choose the From Internal Search option.

 There are two more useful reports in the Site Search report: Search Keywords with No Results and Search Categories.
 The first one will show you keywords that didn’t show any results in the search engine.
 This will tell you that either your internal search engine is not working properly, or you lack some content on your website.